vectordotdev/vector/rfcs/2021-10-15-9572-accept-datadog-traces.md

 ### In scope
 - Ingest traces from the trace-agent (`datadog_trace` source)
 - Send traces to the Datadog trace endpoint (`datadog_trace` sink)
-- Basic operation on traces: VRL, filtering, routing
+- Basic operation on traces: filtering, routing
 - Pave the way for OpenTelemetry traces

 ### Out of scope